 1964-04-08 USA Gemini 1

 Project Gemini was a series of manned missions conducted between NASA's Mercury and Apollo programs.
 Its primary objectives included testing critical concepts for the Apollo missions, such as spacecraft rendezvous and docking, spacewalks (extra-vehicular activities), precision re-entry, and extended human survival in space.
 The program set the foundation for future lunar missions.
-The first unmanned test flight of the Gemini spacecraft, Gemini 1, launched on April 8, 1964.
+The first unmanned test flight of the Gemini spacecraft, Gemini 1(GT-1), launched on April 8, 1964.

 Photo: The Gemini spacecraft model being unveiled for the first time on March 29, 1962.